elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 ## Installation

-If you still haven't installed Elixir, run to our [installation page](/install.html).
+If you haven't yet installed Elixir, visit our [installation page](/install.html).
 Once you are done, you can run `elixir --version` to get the current Elixir version.

 ## Interactive mode